gagolews/clustering-benchmarks/.devel/sphinx/weave/many-partitions.md

 An algorithm should be rewarded for finding a partition that matches at least one of the reference ones.
-This might require running the method multiple times to find partitions of different cardinalities.
+This might require running the method multiple times to find partitions of different cardinalities
+(unless it is a hierarchical one).

 ::::{important}